dff1980/SAPDI-2022/rancher-cli.md

 # Below instruction to create RKE RKE2 Cluster using Rancher CLI and API.
-If you using CLI you can install RKE, but can bootstrap Rancher server.
+If you're using CLI you can install RKE, but can bootstrap Rancher server.
-If you chose API you can bootstrap Rancher server and install RKE & RKE2, but you need be very familiars witch API, web codding and etc.
+If you chose API you can bootstrap Rancher server and install RKE & RKE2, but you need to be very familiars with API, web codding etc.

 ## Rancher CLI
-Witch rancher CLI you can create only RKE, not RKE2 cluster Currently you need use Web for bootstrap Rancher in web and obtain token.
+Witch rancher CLI you can create only RKE, not RKE2 cluster Currently, you need to use Web for bootstrap Rancher in web and obtain token.

 Deploy CLI
 ```bash